21 Best Seoul Attractions That You Can ONLY Try in Korea!

 Fans of the hit Korean drama Itaewon Class will recognize this location from the show.
 But even if you’re not a K-drama fan, it’s hard not to fall in love with the beautiful views from Namsan Park’s highest point.
 An elegant stone wall surrounds the lush park that bursts with azaleas in the spring time, and the views over the top showcase the entirety of Seoul in its glory.

 You’ll find here a green oasis with locals walking dogs and couples taking evening strolls, because sunset is undeniably the best time to enjoy Baekbeom Square.
-On a good day, you’ll be treated to the most stunning sunset view in all of Seoul.
+On a good day, you’ll be treated to the most stunning sunset view in the whole city.
+I definitely think this is one of the most beautiful places in Seoul!

 Seoul has every cafe in the world imaginable.
 If you’ve thought of it, there’s a cafe for it.
 Sewing cafes, art cafes, laundry cafes, traditional cafes, pet cafes…just say the word.
 What really sets Seoul’s cafe scene apart from those around the world is the sheer number of unique cafe experiences you can find aside from just having your normal iced coffee to go.